 Cardboard boxes never disappoint for imaginative play, and this activity taps into kids’ creative abilities wonderfully.
 Between constructing the house and decorating it, it’s the perfect STEM project.

-Put to good use those plastic eggs leftover from Easter with this activity that’s so simple yet entrancing to little ones.
+Instead of plastic eggs from Easter, you could use pom poms or cotton balls or any small round items for this activity that’s so simple yet so entrancing to little ones.

 This activity has so many variations: Any toy that’s waterproof and small enough to fit in an Easter egg is fair game.

-Another great use for Easter eggs and an invitation for creative play and fine-motor strengthening.
+Another great use for plastic eggs and an invitation for creative play and fine-motor strengthening.